Hendy/umbraco-look/README.md

 ## Indexing

 Look automatically hooks into all Umbraco Exmaine indexers offering the ability to create additional Lucene fields for `name`, `date`, `text`, `tags` and `location` data.
-(The indexers are usually "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" by default - see _/config/ExamineSettings.config_).
+(On a new Umbraco install, the indexers are: "ExternalIndexer", "InternalIndexer" and "InternalMemberIndexer" - see [_/config/ExamineSettings.config_](https://our.umbraco.com/Documentation/Reference/Config/ExamineSettings/)).

-To configure the indexing behaviour, custom functions can be set via static methods on the LookService (all are optional).
+To configure the indexing behaviour, functions can be set via static methods on the LookService (all are optional).
-If a custom function is set and returns a value, that value will be indexed into custom Lucene field(s) prefixed with "Look_".
+If a function is set and returns a value then that value will be indexed into custom Lucene field(s) prefixed with "Look_".

-The static method definitions on the LookService where custom indexing functions can be set:
+The static method definitions on the LookService where indexing functions can be set:

 ```csharp
 // creates case sensitive and case insensitive fields (not analyzed) - for use with NameQuery